Celebrate the Chinese New Year

 The year of the ox begins February 12.
 In Chinese culture, oxen are honest and earnest.
-Learn about Chinese culture with dim sum, a fun, family-friendly culinary experience, or head to a festival with traditional dances.
+Celebrate this holiday by enjoying cuisine, participating in events and learning more about Chinese culture and traditions.

 Dim sum means “touch the heart” and is a Chinese meal of small plates including steamed and fried buns, dumplings, rolls and more served with tea and enjoyed with family and friends.